Kaiede/docker-minecraft-bedrock-backup/README.md

 Docker container for configuring backups of the Minecraft [Bedrock](https://hub.docker.com/r/itzg/minecraft-bedrock-server) and [Java](https://hub.docker.com/r/itzg/minecraft-server) docker containers provided by itzg.

+This container uses https://github.com/Kaiede/Bedrockifier as the service and command line tool to do all the work.

+**To make development easier this repo has been merged with Bedrockifier, and will be archived going forward.
+Please bring all issues to  https://github.com/Kaiede/Bedrockifier**

 ### Features

 - Bedrock backups use the .mcworld format, meaning Vanilla worlds can be imported using any Bedrock client.